 Erin Helyard, artistic director of the Pinchgut Opera and conductor of the Orchestra of the Antipodes said “I’m particularly pleased as Artaserse spoke to our core mission…, which is rediscovering and reviving great masterworks of the past… to be honoured in this way by our global peers in the sector is incredibly exciting” Helyard said.

-The next performance to be given by the Pinchgut Opera will be The Return of Ulysses, by Italian composer, choirmaster and string player Claudio Monteverdi (1567-1643), one of his finest achievement in Opera.
+The next performance to be given by the Pinchgut Opera will be The Return of Ulysses, by Italian composer, choirmaster and string player Claudio Monteverdi (1567-1643), one of his finest achievements in Opera.

 Erin Helyard noted… ‘some of the team who worked on Artaserse will re-unite for this next production, and I can’t help but feel a sense of excitement at what we will all create together” he said.